 The dog could wait a moment.
 I brought the dusty mess inside, and wetting my finger, dipped it into the quinine.
 Mentally put my taste buds on high alert, ready to find the subtleties as I raised it to my mouth.
 It was, as they say, a regrettable error.
 My lips involuntarily slammed shut.
 I wanted to wash my tongue with soap.
 It was horrible; a foul, acrid taste that must be akin to waking up face down in an Irish peat bog after one too many drinks.

 I’m not one easily daunted by cooking.
-Soon every sieve in the house was lined with a coffee filter, slowly dripping my elixir into every available cup.
+Soon every sieve in the house was lined with a coffee filter, slowly dripping my elixir into bowls and cups.
 I set them all over the kitchen counter, balancing the sieve handles on spice jars to keep them from falling over.
 With methodical precision I moved from filter to filter, emptying-replacing-emptying-replacing, always careful not to lose any of that beautiful tonic.
 I was a tonic making, filtering machine.
 By one in the morning I had enough to make a drink, and, with shaking hand, raised it to my lips.

 Some items of note about simple syrup: on a good day, when spilled, it is hard to clean up.
 Add a measure of acrid brown talcum powder and some citric acid, and you have a substance that is like glue.
 I can’t tell you how many times I mopped the floor.
 I pulled out the oven and mopped some more.
 Rinsed all the gadgets in the drawers… and the drawers below.
 Like some miracle product sold on late-night TV, as soon as everything dried, it turned sticky again.
 I made it to bed at 4:30am, uncomfortable with the knowledge that I had been able to save about three ounces of tonic.
 Not my best kitchen performance.